 With more than 350 employed or contracted physicians who are leaders in their fields, Straub provides its patients with expert diagnoses and treatments for more than 32 different medical specialties, including orthopedics, cardiac care, neurology, cancer, endocrinology/diabetes, family medicine, gastroenterology, geriatric medicine, internal medicine, women’s health, vascular and urology.

-Straub is home to the Pacific Region’s only multi-disciplinary burn treatment center.
+Straub is home to the Pacific Region’s only multi-disciplinary burn treatment unit.
 It consistently brings new technologies and innovative medical practices to Hawaii, such as minimally invasive cardiac surgery, total joint replacement, and vascular surgery.
 It has received numerous national awards recognizing its excellence in patient experience, patient safety, and cardiac and stroke care.

 Straub is fully accredited by The Joint Commission, an independent nonprofit organization that certifies health care organizations and programs in the United States.